gDaugirdas/Blog-app/README.md

 * Set subsciption e-email message and email parameters for new blog post notification in project middleware/subscription.js directory.
 * Set new subscriber notification message and email parameters in project routes/email.js directory.

+Project is optimized for Chrome and Firefox browsers.

 Check out running project at: http://koalablogger.herokuapp.com/blogs